 I wrote some about this document the day after it was published in a blog post titled Google Aiming at 100 Billion Pages?
 As I noted there, the inventor listed in the patent filing is Anna Patterson, who developed a beta search engine for the Internet Archives before it was removed from the site, sometime around when she went to work for Google.
 There’s a possibility that the technology she developed accompanied her in the move to Mountain View, according to a news article from Stephanie Olsen:

 Stanford continues in its role as a breeding ground for search projects.
 Since 2003, Google has purchased at least two projects hatched at Stanford–personalization search tool Kaltix and a project from Anna Patterson, a Stanford computer science research associate.

-So, Google has an employee with experience in building a search system for such an archive system, they have intellectual property assigned to them that describes such as system, and it’s possible that they licensed or purchased a search system that successfully worked as a beta in performing searches on the Internet Archive.
+So, Google has an employee with experience in building a search system for such an archive system, they have intellectual property assigned to them that describes such as system, and They may have licensed or purchased a search system that successfully worked as a beta in performing searches on the Internet Archive.

-The newly registered domain names may be in reference to some other type of service that offers historical records of things like newspapers, magazines, and other periodicals.
+The newly registered domain names maybe about some other type of service that offers historical records of things like newspapers, magazines, and other periodicals.
 But, Google seems to have a lot of pieces in place to offer an Archive system like the Internet Archives.

-Anna Patterson is the listed inventor on a number of patent applications that appear to be related.
-The first two below are included in the USPTO Assignment Database, with assignments recorded to Google, while the remainder aren’t.
+Anna Patterson is the listed inventor on many patent applications that appear to be related.
+The first two below are included in the USPTO Assignment Database, with assignments recorded to Google, while the remainder isn’t.